matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 ## Security expectations

-zkSync 2.0’s data availability layer is Ethereum.
-All ecosystem projects that build on zkSync 2.0 will inherit the full security benefits of Ethereum.
+zkSync Era’s data availability layer is Ethereum.
+All ecosystem projects that build on zkSync Era will inherit the full security benefits of Ethereum.

-This is obviously a critically important topic for us, and we’re currently in the midst of a major review of zkSync 2.0’s security (including external audits, security contests, and overhauling and extending our bug bounty program).
+This is obviously a critically important topic for us, and we’re currently in the midst of a major review of zkSync Era’s security (including external audits, security contests, and overhauling and extending our bug bounty program).

 We’ll be expanding on the details here substantially very soon.